LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 in your code you basically change it just in ``.conf`` file.

-Every object has default configuration values set in ``ConfigDefaults``, if you set ``ConfigDefaults`` in your specific class you override ``ConfigDefaults`` which are inherited from parent class.
+Every object has default configuration values set in ``ConfigDefaults``, if you set ``ConfigDefaults`` in your specific class you override same values in ``ConfigDefaults`` which are inherited from parent class.

 Configuration ``.conf`` files in are built-in in ASAB, the platform on which BSPump is build on.
 You can find more about it in `ASAB documentation <https://asab.readthedocs.io/en/latest/asab/config.html>`_